 Yes.
 Nursery is provided to care for your 0-3 year-olds, and to lead them in a Bible story and song.
 We encourage you to check in younger children 5-10 minutes before the service.
 You are welcome to pick up your child either during the offertory music before Holy Communion or after the end of the service.

 We offer Sunday School for your 4-9 year-olds, which begins after the Children’s Sermon.
 The children sing songs, act out Bible stories, enjoy a snack, and receive engaging teaching geared to their age.
 Afterwards, they will be brought back into the service during the offertory music to participate in Holy Communion.

 Simply put, come as you are.
 We are a diverse church and you will find a diversity of dress.
 For most people, that tends to be something like jeans and a shirt, whether collared or tee.
 For others this may be a coat and tie.
 We believe that it is not about the building or how you dress, but about worshiping God in Spirit and in truth (John 4:24)!

 No. We will not ask visitors to stand and be recognized, to give a testimony, or anything like that.

 Q: Will I be pressured to give money?

 Never.
 While we encourage our regular members to be generous toward the needs of the poor and the mission of God’s Church, visitors are never asked or expected to give.

-Q: Will I feel out of place if I’ve never been to an Anglican church?
+Q: Will I feel out of place if I’ve never been to a liturgical church?